nystudio107/plugindev/README.md

 You can set this cookie with a [browser extension, your IDE](https://xdebug.org/docs/step_debug), or via a number of other methods.
 Here is the Xdebug Helper browser extension for your favorite browsers: [Chrome](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) - [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/xdebug-helper-for-firefox/) - [Safari](https://apps.apple.com/app/safari-xdebug-toggle/id1437227804?mt=12)

-You can read more about it in the Dual [An Annotated Docker Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-docker-config-for-frontend-web-development#xdebug-performance) article.
+You can read more about it in the [An Annotated Docker Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-docker-config-for-frontend-web-development#xdebug-performance) article.

 ## `make` Commands

 This project uses Docker to shrink-wrap the devops it needs to run around the project.

 To make using it easier, we're using a Makefile and the built-in `make` utility to create a CLI API both for the project as a whole, and for the individual Craft CMS 3 & Craft CMS 4 site.

+You can read more about it in the [Using Make & Makefiles to Automate your Frontend Workflow](https://nystudio107.com/blog/using-make-makefiles-to-automate-your-frontend-workflow) article.

 ### `make` Project Commands